Channel 4: International

-Channel 4 is available in Ireland, with adverts specifically tailored towards the Irish market.
+Channel 4 is available in the Republic of Ireland, with ads tailored to the Irish market.
 The channel is registered with the broadcasting regulators in Luxembourg for terms of conduct and business within the EU/EEA while observing guidelines outlined by Ireland's BAI code.
 Irish advertising sales are managed by Media Link in Dublin.
 Where Channel 4 does not hold broadcasting rights within the Republic of Ireland such programming is unavailable.
 For example, the series Glee was not available on Channel 4 on Sky in Ireland due to it broadcasting on TV3 within Ireland.
-Currently, programming available on All 4 is available within the Republic of Ireland without restrictions.
-Elsewhere in Europe the UK version of the channel is available.
+Currently, programming available on Channel 4 is available within the Republic of Ireland without restrictions.
+Elsewhere in Europe, the UK version of the channel is available.

 Future possibility of regional news

 With ITV plc pushing for much looser requirements on the amount of regional news and other programming it is obliged to broadcast in its ITV regions, the idea of Channel 4 taking on a regional news commitment has been considered, with the corporation in talks with Ofcom and ITV over the matter.
-Channel 4 believe that a scaling-back of such operations on ITV's part would be detrimental to Channel 4's national news operation, which shares much of its resources with ITV through their shared news contractor ITN.
-At the same time, Channel 4 also believe that such an additional public service commitment would bode well in on-going negotiations with Ofcom in securing additional funding for its other public service commitments.
+Channel 4 believes that a scaling-back of such operations on ITV's part would be detrimental to Channel 4's national news operation, which shares much of its resources with ITV through their shared news contractor ITN.
+At the same time, Channel 4 also believes that such an additional public service commitment would bode well in on-going negotiations with Ofcom in securing additional funding for its other public service commitments.